arun-kr-reddy/notes/cpp.md

   example: wrong `cout` overloaded if client code has own implementation
 - **library:** collection of pre-compiled code that can be reused by programs
   - **static:** linked directly into the final executable
-    fast but takes lot of space since always a part of final binary (`.a` archive)
+    fast but takes lot of space since always part of final binary (`.a` archive)
     ```sh
     ar rcs lib.a module1.o module2.o
     # rcs: replace, create, sort